 ES Finance and Administration Relief Training Program

 BMV together with Department of Education and Training, Financial Services Division are providing Education Support Finance and Administration Relief Training Program.
 In 2020 the courses will be held in Bendigo, Aberfeldie, Newborough and Dandenong.
-Please be advised that applications for Bendigo are now open for the ES Relief Program for Terms 1 & 2, 2020.
+Please be advised that applications for for the 2020 ES Relief Program are now closed.

 AIM OF THE PROGRAM